cmbiwer/guardian-inj/README.md

 Note that when you install the GraceDB python API it looks like there is no ``ligo/__init__.py`` file so you will have to create a blank file in order to import properly.

+You will also v1.49.1 of the glue python package.
+You can get the package here: http://software.ligo.org/lscsoft/source/glue-1.49.1.tar.gz

 ## how to run

 First clone the repository and change directory into the top level of the cloned repository.